 Subject: Christina Ordonez – Class of 2020

-Dear Coach Berhalter,My name is Christina Ordonez.
-I am a Center Back (#5) with NSA Fury and graduate in May 2022.
+My name is Christina Ordonez and I am a Center Back (#5) with NSA Fury, graduating in May 2024.

 I have watched many Michigan games this season and believe my skill set is a great fit for the team’s 4-3-3 formation.
 I have been playing center-back in a 4-3-3 with my club team, and my ability to read the game and distribute out of the back would help the Michigan backline excel.
-I also know that Michigan has an amazing pre-med program, and with a 3.9 GPA I plan on entering the medical field post-college.
+I also know that Michigan has an amazing pre-med program, and with a 3.9 GPA, I plan on entering the medical field post-college.

 My team will be attending ECNL Vegas from March 12-14, and I’ve included our schedule here.
 [OR I’ll be attending Michigan’s ID camp next month and am very excited to meet the coaching staff.]
 I have included the link to my Trace iD (HERE).
 My team uses Trace to automatically film and edit our games, and I’ve included some of the moments that I feel best represent me as a player in my Trace iD.
 Feel free to click the “jump to full game” option to watch a larger portion of that game or head to my “matches” tab to check out my most recent 5 games.